 E. Randol Schoenberg to discuss legal issues of online family trees for the Aug.
 28 JGSI meeting

 “Privacy Issues with Online Trees” is the title of a presentation by genealogist and attorney E. Randol Schoenberg for the Sunday, Aug.
 28, 2022, meeting of the Jewish Genealogical Society of Illinois at 2 p.m.
 CDT.
-Registration details will be forthcoming.
+Register/RSVP by clicking the button at left.

 The talk reviews the legal issues with regard to online publication of genealogical information, and discusses the rules imposed by various online genealogy platforms.
 Randol will demonstrate that mostly what we call the right to privacy has little or nothing to do with what we do as genealogists.
 “Regular genealogical data regarding name, date and location of birth, marriage and death, the names of parents, siblings, spouses and children should seldom give rise to any claim for invasion of privacy, since these facts are usually not private, but are known by a wide range of people, and further are not offensive or objectionable to a reasonable person,” Randol said.

 Among the questions he will consider are: Do the deceased have privacy rights?
 And if so, how are they protected?
 He will also explain how companies such as Ancestry, MyHeritage and Geni have developed privacy standards, not as a result of legal requirements, but as a marketing strategy.